meliopolis/governance-paymaster/README.md

 ## Governance Paymaster

-_This work was funded by the Ethereum Foundation_
+_This work was funded by the Ethereum Foundation._

-This repository contains Paymasters that operate fully on-chain - without a need for a complimentary, centralized backend service with logic to determine whether a transaction should be covered by a Paymaster.
-For example, [VerifyingPaymaster](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/VerifyingPaymaster.sol) requires a separate backend service that checks the transaction and returns an appropriate signature that's validated on-chain by the Paymaster.
+This repository contains Paymasters that operate fully on-chain, as in without requiring a centralized backend service with logic to determine whether a transaction should be covered by a Paymaster.

+One example of such a Paymaster that requires a backend service: [VerifyingPaymaster](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/VerifyingPaymaster.sol).
+This Paymaster's onchain logic only allows it to verify if the `UserOp.paymasterAndData` contains a valid signature, which is generated off-chain via a backend service.

-Instead, these Paymasters are built to only pay for specific actions on-chain and they determine whether to pay for those actions with logic *completely on-chain*.
+The Paymasters in this repository are built to only pay for specific actions on-chain and they determine whether to pay for those actions with logic *completely on-chain*.
 Once deployed, they can operate without requiring any intervention (except perhaps to refill their accounts with `EntryPoint`).

 ## Usage